Biomedical Chemical Processes Laboratory

 In the Biomedical Robotics Lab we apply neuroscience theories about the human sensorimotor coordination, adaptation, and learning in the development of human-operated medical and surgical robotic systems.
 We also use medical robots as a platform to understand the human sensorimotor system in real-life tasks like surgery.
 We hope that this research will improve the quality of treatment for patients, will facilitate better training of surgeons, advance the technology of teleoperation and haptics, and advance our understanding of the brain.

-PI: Dr. Ilana Nisky
+PI: Prof. Ilana Nisky

 Biomedical Signal Processing Laboratory